In this article

-How to Get a VAT Number if Your Business Isn't Based in the EU
+How to get a VAT number in the EU

-If you want to know how to sell your digital product in the EU, chances are you need to get EU VAT.
+If you want to expand abroad and sell your digital products in the EU, chances are you need to get a VAT identification number.
 (If you already sell in the EU and haven't registered for EU VAT yet, this is urgent!
 Okay, keep reading.)

 The good news is that the VAT registration process is pretty simple.
 The tricky part is: once you get a VAT number, you must comply with all the VAT rules.
 How do you keep track of all the different VAT rates and apply the correct one to each sale?

 Let’s first learn how to apply for an EU VAT number, and we’ll offer solutions for everything else at the end. :) Here's how to get a VAT number if your business isn't based in the EU!

-Does your company need an EU VAT number?
+Does your business need an EU VAT number?

 If you sell digital products to EU consumers, you might be required to register for VAT and apply VAT taxes to all of your EU sales.

 Actually, it’s possible to voluntarily register, too, even if you don’t meet the requirements.
-In our experience working with online businesses from all over the world, we've learned that there are some benefits to registering, which we’ll explore later!
+In our experience working with online businesses from all over the world, we've learned that there are some benefits to registering for VAT which we’ll explore later!

-First, let’s better understand VAT and why a VAT number is necessary by answering the question, what is a VAT number?
+First, let’s better understand VAT and why a VAT number is necessary by answering the question, what is a VAT?

 VAT is the abbreviation for “value-added tax” in the EU and around the world.
 It’s a consumption tax that’s charged incrementally throughout a product’s path to market, based on the total value added at each stage.
 In the EU, it’s levied as a destination-based tax, meaning the exact tax rate is based on the location of the buyer.